bugcrowd/templates/submissions/description/insecure_data_storage/non_sensitive_application_data_stored_unencrypted/template.md

-# Non-Sensitive Application Data Stored Unencrypted

-## Overview of the Vulnerability

 Insecure data storage can occur in both the client and server sides of an application.
 Non-sensitive data from the application is stored unencrypted and is susceptible to being identified and used maliciously.
 An attacker with access to the unencrypted non-sensitive data can leverage the data to gather further information on users and the application, and use it to perform further attacks.

 ## Business Impact